slackapi/bolt-js/docs/_deployments/aws-lambda.md

 ### Deploy the app

+In the previous section of this tutorial, you ran your app locally and tested it in a live Slack workspace.
+Now that you have a working app, let's deploy it!

 You can use the Serverless Framework tools to provision, package, and deploy your app onto AWS Lambda.
 After your app is deployed, you'll need to update your app's request URL to say "hello" to your app. ✨

 **1. Deploy the app to AWS Lambda**